o3de/o3de.org/content/docs/userguide/rendering/disable/volumetric-scattering-node.md

 ---
-description: ' Use the Disable Volumetric Scattering node in the &ALYlong; &script-canvas;
-  editor to disable volumetric scattering effects. '
+description: ' Use the Disable Volumetric Scattering node in the Amazon Lumberyard Script Canvas editor to disable volumetric scattering effects. '
 title: Disable Volumetric Scattering
 ---